wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2box-datasets.en.md

 ## Introduction

-The wis2box uses datasets that are associated with discovery metadata and data mappings.
+wis2box uses datasets that are associated with discovery metadata and data mappings.

-The discovery metadata is used to create a WCMP2 (WMO Core Metadata Profile 2) record that is shared using a WIS2 notification published on your wis2box-broker.
+Discovery metadata is used to create a WCMP2 (WMO Core Metadata Profile 2) record that is shared using a WIS2 notification published on your wis2box-broker.

 The data mappings are used to associate a data plugin to your input data, allowing your data to be transformed prior to being published using the WIS2 notification.